awsdocs/aws-cost-management-user-guide/doc_source/ri-recommendations.md

 1. Purchase your reservations by following the instructions at [Purchasing a Reserved Node Offering with the Amazon Redshift Console](https://docs.aws.amazon.com/redshift/latest/mgmt/purchase-reserved-node-offering-console.html) in the *Amazon Redshift Cluster Management Guide*\.<a name="use-rex-es"></a>

-**To use Amazon Elasticsearch Service recommendations**
+**To use Amazon OpenSearch Service recommendations**

-1. On the **Reserved Instances** page in the Amazon ES console, choose **Purchase Reserved Instance**\.
+1. On the **Reserved Instances** page in the OpenSearch Service console, choose **Purchase Reserved Instance**\.

-1. Purchase your reservations by following the instructions at [Amazon Elasticsearch Service Reserved Instances](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-ri.html) in the *Amazon Elasticsearch Service Developer Guide*\.<a name="use-rex-elc"></a>
+1. Purchase your reservations by following the instructions at [Amazon OpenSearch Service Reserved Instances](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/aes-ri.html) in the *Amazon OpenSearch Service Developer Guide*\.<a name="use-rex-elc"></a>

 **To use Amazon ElastiCache recommendations**